BrentGTR/Pet-Store-Swagger-Jest/README.md

 ## What you used to select the scenarios, what was your approach?
-The approach taken in selecting the functionality to cover with the automated tests was based on a MVP of the a pet store application.
+The approach taken in selecting the functionality to cover with the automated tests was based on an MVP of the pet store application.
-Hence features such as create were selected as they would be the first action performed by a user when setting up the store.
+Hence, features such as create were selected as they would be the first action performed by a user when setting up the store.
 A login scenario was also selected as this feature is the first touch-point of the application for users.

 ## Why are they the most important